raft-tech/raft-tech.github.io/_about/jimmy_neville.md

 permalink: "/about/jimmy_neville"
 full_name: Jimmy Neville
 title: About - Jimmy Neville
-role: Senior Platform Engineer
+role: Sr. Platform Engineer
-image:
+image: jimmy_neville_color.jpg
 about: Jimmy is a Platform Engineer that graduated with a bachelor’s degree in Computer Science from the University of Tennessee, Knoxville.
 He works for the Air Force’s Kessel Run team, and prior to Kessel Run, Jimmy was a Software Engineer at a small startup in Knoxville, Tennessee.
 In his free time, he enjoys exercising, working on personal programming projects, spending time with his dogs, and spending time with his fiancé.
 github:
 linkedin: